-We ended our time in front of the TV with Periclum promising to show me Tuhingan technological entertainment.
-At that moment we agreed it was about time we got ready to go.
-We unplugged our suits which appeared to be full, took some crisps and chocolate bars from the cupboard.
+We ended our time in front of the TV with Periclum promising to show me Tuhingan technological entertainment when we got back to The Liberty.
+At that moment, we agreed it was about time we got ready to go.
+We unplugged our suits, which appeared to be full, took some crisps and chocolate bars from the cupboard.
 Then Periclum began downloading the EMC content into his BCI.
 We both were expecting the insects to find us.
 We went up the stairs, connected the cable between us, turned on the invisibility and waited on the inner balcony.

 “They should have detected us.
 It’s a matter of time and it looks as though this download will take around thirty minutes,” Periclum said as he was standing there.

 “Thirty minutes!”
 I almost shouted back, as it shocked me.

 “Yes, something is wrong.
 Let’s see if I can just adjust a few things.”
 He paused for a while and I sat down on the balcony as he was doing what he was doing.
 “There is so much information here.
 Shall I take your TV shows and Internet Websites, whatever that is?”

 “Oh yes, take everything you can!”
 I said to him, excited at the prospect of having all of this.